 CIPC: Your name, address, and mark details are submitted as part of your application.
 Accepted applications are published in the Patent Journal.

-PayFast: Payment processing.
+PayFast: Payment processing is handled by PayFast.
 We do not store card details.

 Google Workspace: Email and internal records.